I'm doing my best to separate my obvious bias against this administration.

 This cannot appear to be Obama's mission.

-It's beneath Obama to justify the attack.
+It's beneath Obama to justify the attack, beneath Obama to persuade the American public and the world.

 You know, a real leader wouldn't send some long-faced Secretary of State out there.

-This is document dump Friday.
+This is Document Dump Friday.

-And you pitch military action in Syria on document dump Friday in the middle of this show when nobody's gonna hear you.
+And you pitch military action in Syria on Document Dump Friday in the middle of this show when nobody's going to hear you because they're all listening to this show.

 And you have your Secretary of State do it.

-And here's something I did not know this because I didn't get to hear all of this.
+I did not know this because I didn't get to hear all of this.

 John Kerry cited all of the evidence of all of the atrocities, all of the usage of chemical weapons.